 Family Feud: Richard Karn wants you to know that because he feels like a meme, he's going to DOUBLE THE POINTS!!!!!!!!
-Explanation Karn's Large Ham explanation of the Double round, where the value of each survey answer is doubled.
+Explanation Karn's Large Ham explanation of the Double round, where the value of each survey answer is doubled, always followed by audience applause.
 He did the same thing with "triple the points" in the Triple round.

 But not before you've DRAWN FIRST BLOOD.
 Explanation Also from Karn; his way of saying which family will score the points first.

 Survey said...
-Explanation Catch Phrase heard in every version of Feud, when asking how many points an answer scored in the Fast Money Bonus Round.
+Explanation Catch Phrase originated on the 1975 pilot by Richard Dawson and heard in every version of Feud, when asking how many points an answer scored in the Fast Money Bonus Round.
 May be used in conversation when "revealing" the answer to a question.